jj123llol/Autumn-/README.md

 ## internal ui
-i was told that the autumn internal ui is the same as the velocity ui, i am workinf on getting proof of this, but until then here is the autumn internal ui
+i was told that the autumn internal ui is the same as the velocity ui, i am working on getting proof of this, but until then here is the autumn internal ui

 ![image](https://raw.githubusercontent.com/jj123llol/Autumn-/refs/heads/main/image-52%7E2.png)